AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_antenna.md

 ## measureAntennaGain.m
 `File path: src\support\AntennaFunctions\measureAntennaGain.m`

+**DESCRIPTION:**

 This function calculates the gain of a test antenna in decibels relative to an isotropic radiator (dBi) based on the input frequency, S-Parameters, and spacing between the antennas.
 The function offers two ways of calculating antenna gain.
 If both test antennas are identical the function uses the Two-Antenna method (Friss Equation), else the Comparison Antenna Method is used, using the provided reference gain and frequency.

 ```{admonition} Input
 :class: note